KleinMason/midwestern-tech-challenge/README.md

 # Midwestern Tech Challenge

-**_Please be aware, this project is still in development and parts of it may be changed in the near future._**
+**_Please be aware, this solution is still in development and parts of it may be changed in the near future._**

 My mono-repo solution for the Midwestern Tech Challenge.
 Currently, the solution consists of these projects: